Why Are My Nails Soft And Bendy?

 Soft and bendy nails can be caused by a multitude of things – from moisture exposure to genetics – but in most cases, there are things you can do to strengthen them.

-Taking care of your nails will help them grow stronger and longer.
 This means physically protecting them (with gloves or nail strengtheners) and healing them from within (with a good diet and supplements).

 Even if your nails are naturally softer than most due to genetics, you can still help reinforce them and be extra gentle with them to make them stronger.

-If you find yourself with soft and bendy nails or if your nails break all the time – don’t lose hope!
+If you find yourself with soft and bendy nails or if your nails break all the time, don’t lose hope!
 Try a few of our tips and you’ll notice a difference.

 Related Articles